stefanoborini/book-modelviewcontroller/source/mvc_variations/index.rst

 =============

-Traditional MVC is excellent as a starting point for discussion, but by no means it must be considered the one and only proper way of doing MVC: real applications are built around its basic concepts, but include plenty of tricks, extensions and alternative design choices to satisfy the final requirements while keeping programming complexity as low as possible.
+Traditional MVC is excellent as a starting point for discussion, but by no means it must be considered the one and only proper way of doing MVC.
+In fact, MVC is rather limited within the context of modern UI development.
+New patterns have emerged, built around MVC basic concepts but with additional tricks, extensions and alternative design choices to satisfy modern requirements while keeping programming complexity as low as possible.
 Examples of such requirements include:

    - a modal dialog must allow changing values, but revert them when the Cancel